Lights, Camera, Action: The Expansive Universe of International Film Schools and Their Bespoke Alternatives

 Can You Really Learn Film from Watching Movies?
 Spoiler Alert: Maybe!

-Journeys in Film’s programs engage students in meaningful examinations of human rights, poverty and hunger, stereotyping and racism, environmental issues, global health, immigration, and gender roles.
+Journeys in Film’s programs engage students in important examinations of human rights, poverty and hunger, stereotyping and racism, environmental issues, global health, immigration, and gender roles.
 Our teaching methods are successful in broadening perspectives, teaching for global competency, encouraging empathy, and building new paradigms for best practices in education.

-We also develop discussion guides for films that don’t necessarily lend themselves to academic standards, but cover topics and themes that are valuable for classroom discussions and in other settings, such as after school clubs, community screenings and University classes.
+We also develop discussion guides for films that don’t necessarily lend themselves to academic standards, but cover topics and themes that are useful for classroom discussions and in other settings, such as after school clubs, community screenings and University classes.

-“The future of filmmaking is all about diversity in education,” says Jane Doe, an acclaimed director known for her work in the indie circuit.
+“What's next for filmmaking is all about diversity in education,” says Jane Doe, an acclaimed director known for her work in the indie circuit.
 “Why limit yourself to one school when the whole world is a stage?”

 Top International Film Schools: Where Is Your Ticket to Fame?